StuartBaxter-MVP/PPBestPractices/Dataverse.md

 Every environment, without exception, should be assigned a security group – failure to assign a security group will mean that the entire tenant can access the environment.

 ## Security Roles
-When creating security roles ensure the naem of the security role is indicative of the tables/solution the security role is being used in alongside the level of access being provided for example "Expenses App - Admin"
+When creating security roles ensure the name of the security role is indicative of the tables/solution the security role is being used in alongside the level of access being provided for example "Expenses App - Admin"

 ## App Security Groups